thenewdarling/CurseOfStrahd/Downtime/2022-06-01 Downtime before Session 27.md

 [17:34] [[Jeremiah]] Templeton (he/him): "I don't think any of us stand alone, ever.
 You're a cleric, you've got someone to catch you when you from the ultimate fall, not many can say that.
 I don't feel kinship, I don't think any could after 3 weeks, but I have enough affection that I don't want anyone else to leave without us at least talking about it."

-[17:36] [[Jeremiah]] Templeton (he/him): "I assume Varian didn't feel safe enough to give us reasons when he left, so much that he attacked [[Arlo]] of all people.
+[17:36] [[Jeremiah]] Templeton (he/him): "I assume [[Varian]] didn't feel safe enough to give us reasons when he left, so much that he attacked [[Arlo]] of all people.
 Do you feel the same?
 Is there anything you want so much that you'd leave us all without a second thought?"

 [17:59] [[Magdalena]] de Luna (she/her): "I've been nothing but open, the only thing I've ever wanted was Strahd's head on a stick.
 So long as you continue to help me with that, I would have no reason to leave."
 She sighs.
 "Though you do test my patience sometimes, as I've made clear."

 [18:03] [[Magdalena]] de Luna (she/her): "I'm not a touchy-feely person, [[Jerry]].
-I don't particularly care what Varian's reasons were.
+I don't particularly care what [[Varian]]'s reasons were.
 We helped him do horrible things, we killed Izek with... very little understanding of that situation, because we all understood our group was going to look out for each other.
 And look where that got us. [[Arlo]] bleeding out on the floor."

 [18:08] [[Magdalena]] de Luna (she/her): "The worst bit?
 I nearly finished the job.
 My curse is getting worse, as I'm sure you've noticed."